-Red Dead Redemption 2, by almost every metric including world size, scope, and sales, is one of the biggest games to release in the past few years.
+By almost every metric—including world size, scope, and sales—Red Dead Redemption 2 is one of the biggest games to release in the past few years.
 The gameplay focuses on being realistic just as much as the visuals do, and like the other open-world games we’ve discussed, being able to see more of the landscape can only improve your experience.
 As far as the map itself goes, there are plenty of detailed locations to uncover all expertly connected by the same people behind the Grand Theft Auto series.
 The story follows the tale of Arthur Morgan as he finds his way as an outlaw in the wild west, and with fantastic cutscenes and great missions, it certainly lives up to that premise.

 Red Dead Redemption 2